R2D2-ztx/MapEditor/README.md

 # Map Editor

-Map Editor is a challenge by [Academia de Código](https://www.academiadecodigo.org/>) bootcamp.
+Map Editor is a challenge by [Academia de Código](https://www.academiadecodigo.org/>) <br>
+bootcamp.
 The goal is to be able to draw on a Simple Graphics Library canvas and save the drawing using I/0 streams.

 ## Technologies
   - Java